 Peace Direct aims to achieve its goals through activities in several impact areas.
 Through advocacy, Peace Direct seeks to influence key stakeholders in the EU, the UN and US.
 Furthermore, Peace Direct will participate in INGO-sector wide collaboration on the localization agenda.
 The private philanthropic community will be provided with guidelines on how funders can adapt their approaches to better support local organizations.

-The Local Action Fund (LAF) is designed to support locally-led peacebuilding initiatives by giving swift, small grants of below $15,000, coupled with training, information sharing, and opportunities for wider collaboration and advocacy.
+Previously, the Robert Bosch Stiftung has also supported Peace Direct's Local Action Fund (LAF) that is designed to support locally-led peacebuilding initiatives by giving swift, small grants of below $15,000, coupled with training, information sharing, and opportunities for wider collaboration and advocacy.
 Since 2019, Peace Direct has worked with multiple partners who play the role of “hub organizations” – organizations which identify local groups and support them to collaborate, overcome obstacles, and increase their impact.

 Who are the target groups?